 STEPHANIE O'HARA

-Stephanie has been teaching for over 15 years and has been at CNS since our early years.
+Stephanie has been teaching for decades and has been at CNS since our early years.
 A graduate of Emerson College, she has a master's degree in communication disorders.
 As a speech and language pathologist, she has experience working with children and adults in rehabilitation facilities, hospitals, outpatient clinics, and early intervention programs.
 She brings a particular interest and expertise in language and literacy development.
 She recently attended a study tour to Reggio Emilia served as a guide The Wonder of Learning and worked at the Boston Children's Museum.
 Besides teaching and learning, she enjoys reading, traveling, and sailing with her family.

 CARLY REAGAN

-Carly has been working with young children for over 15 years.
+Carly has been working with young children for decades.
 Since 2007, she has been inspired by the Reggio Emilia approach and embraces this approach both in the classroom as well as in her life outside of school.
 With a master’s degree in children’s literature and bachelor’s degree in early childhood education.
 Reading, writing, and storytelling with children are especially close to her heart.
 She also loves traveling the world and learning from new experiences outside of her comfort zone.
 Recently, she joined a study tour with Bank Street to see the schools in Morocco.
 Apart from learning alongside and being inspired by children, Carly enjoys creating art, writing, and volunteering with and for her neighbors in our diverse community.

 LAUREN DONAHUE

-Lauren is entering her fifth year teaching preschool and pre-kindergarten.
+Lauren is entering her sixth year teaching preschool and pre-kindergarten.
 She moved to Boston after completing her master's degree in early childhood education from The University of Hartford with a concentration in Early Literacy.
 In Boston, she taught at Harvard Affiliate school where she received extensive professional development on social-emotional development and anti-bias education.
 She has enjoyed expanding her experience around the Reggio Emilia approach at CNS, creating a safe and inspiring community for students to learn and grow!
 Outside of the classroom, she enjoys cooking, baking, and traveling as well as spending time with her family and dog, Teddy.

 JENNIPHER RAY

-Riverway, Greenway Support
+Greenway

 Jennipher Ray is one of the original founders of Charlestown Nursery School.
 In addition to sending her daughter, she served as both president and co-director at the school.
 She brings extensive experience in the “CNS approach”.
 Her background is as an HR manager at PWC and has been a leader and volunteer in various non-profit organizations.
 Most recently, she tutored recent immigrants as Write Boston at Boston International Academy.
 Last year, she joined the Riverway cohort and now, will join Olmsted.